Technical plan

 Going below 10 GBs via smaller chunks

-Projects focused on client-side proving may want space costs of 2 GBs (or even lower, as browsers often limit a single tab to 1 GB of space).
+Projects focused on client-side proving may want space costs of 2 GBs (or even lower, as browsers often limit a single tab to 1 GB of space, especially on phones).
 One way to achieve that space bound is to use smaller chunks, of or cycles each rather than .
 This is slightly smaller than the chunk sizes used by STARK-based zkVMs like SP1 and RISC Zero.
 With chunks of this size, the Jolt-with-folding prover (again, naively implemented) will be somewhat slower per cycle than "monolithic Jolt", perhaps by a factor of up to two or three.

 This time overhead can be reduced with additional engineering/optimizations.
 For example: